Skyhawk172/PythonLOCI/README.md

 My conversion of a Mathematica notebook to Python for the LOCI and alignment algorithms.

+The basic idea here is that the user provides (1) one science target image, (2) numerous reference images (dithered; typically 9), and (3) an unocculted image (i.e. no coronagraph mask, for normalization purposes).
+The code aligns all the reference images with the target image and then applies the LOCI algorithm to the set of images to create a "synthetic" reference image that optimizes the PSF subtraction.

 ## alignImage.ipynb

 This ipython notebook was used for development of the LOCI algorithm in